PM Sharif once again thanks US President Trump for resolving Indo-Pak conflict | Law-Order

 - Pakistan

-"It was President Trump's bold and decisive leadership that brought about the ceasefire between Pakistan and India, restoring peace in South Asia, averting a major war, and saving millions of people," Sharif said while addressing Azerbaijan's Victory Day parade in Baku.
+"It was President Trump's bold and decisive leadership that brought about the ceasefire between Pakistan and India, restoring peace in South Asia, averting a major war, and saving millions of people," Sharif said while addressing Azerbaijan's Victory Day parade in Baku on Saturday.

 Since May 10, when Trump announced on social media that India and Pakistan had agreed to a "full and immediate ceasefire'' after a "long night" of talks mediated by Washington, he has repeated his claim several times that he "helped settle" the tensions between the two countries.